 |

 STEP 4: Measure the angular position of the output Part over a Machine Cycle with a Measurement FB STEP 5: Add a Graph FB STEP 6: Connect the Measurement FB to an input of the Graph FB Add a Design-Set to give a quick way to edit the Part lengths.
-This Graph shows the Output Shaft Rotation as a Function of the Input, Constant Speed, Shaft Rotation.
+This Graph is of the Output Shaft Rotation as a Function of the Input, Constant Speed, Shaft Rotation.
 Notes about Mechanism Synthesis It is typical that an output vs input relationship is given.
 Then a mechanism is found to provide the function.
 Four-bar mechanism Function-Generators are limited.
 For example, it is not easy to synthesize a mechanism that oscillates the output shaft more than one time in a machine cycle.
 It is clear from this graph that more complex functions are possible. |

 |